vlshields/Eclipse/README.md

 ## Development Updates

 Platform packaging is currently prioritized for Windows and macOS based on user feedback.
 Linux users should use the universal `.love` file for now.
 Release timing may vary between platforms as we respond to testing needs.
 If anyone has the time to help with packaging, particularly for their favorite package management system (brew, apt(.deb), AUR, etc) any help would be greatly appreciated!
+Please see ./build/BUILD.md for details.

 ## Acknowledgements